A Touch of Zen: Review and criticism

-Gina Marchetti considers that the genre of the film as wuxia is a new emergence in the Hong Kong New Wave and writes, "although produced in Taiwan after Hu had left Hong Kong, the international accolades for this film brought the "new" cinema of Hong Kong much greater visibility, while providing an art house alternative to the enormous international popularity of Bruce Lee."
+Gina Marchetti considers that the film's wuxia genre is a new emergence in the Hong Kong New Wave and writes, "although produced in Taiwan after Hu had left Hong Kong, the international accolades for this film brought the "new" cinema of Hong Kong much greater visibility, while providing an art house alternative to the enormous international popularity of Bruce Lee."

-For the Criterion Collection author David Bordwell wrote, "The story is simple, but the treatment is complex.
+For the Criterion Collection author David Bordwell writes, "The story is simple, but the treatment is complex.
 No Shaw film would have delayed the basic exposition so cunningly.
 And no Shaw film would have presented heroic swordplay through the eyes of a secondary character.
 Yet by building the plot around Gu, Hu creates a protagonist-as-witness."

-Writing for the Journal of Cinema and Media Studies, academic Héctor Rodríguez noted of the film, "In that film...the director's use of elliptical cuts, diegetic insert shots, and other strategies of visual fragmentation allows characters to float magically through the air across long distances, to reach impossibly high altitudes in a single superhuman leap, and to change direction miraculously in midair."
+Writing for the Journal of Cinema and Media Studies, Héctor Rodríguez notes, "In that film...the director's use of elliptical cuts, diegetic insert shots, and other strategies of visual fragmentation allows characters to float magically through the air across long distances, to reach impossibly high altitudes in a single superhuman leap, and to change direction miraculously in midair."

-In his book, King Hu's A Touch of Zen, academic Stephen Teo wrote that, "this final reduction of the mythical female knight-errant figure into human status is meant to provoke us into a philosophical understanding of ourselves.
-The subject of Buddhist transcendence is Hu’s way of delivering the ultimate critique of the genre’s raison d’être which is the audience’s wish-fulfilment for heroes to save them from their own vulnerability."
+In his book, King Hu's A Touch of Zen, Stephen Teo writes that, "this final reduction of the mythical female knight-errant figure into human status is meant to provoke us into a philosophical understanding of ourselves.
+The subject of Buddhist transcendence is Hu's way of delivering the ultimate critique of the genre's raison d'être which is the audience's wish-fulfilment for heroes to save them from their own vulnerability."

 In another journal, Teo builds upon this interpretation, arguing that the film's stylized violence is not designed for spectacle, but instead acts as a "mythical expression through which the legitimacy of power and authority is questioned".
-Specifically, he interprets Hui Yuan's final gesture, defeating Xu with a touch before transforming into Buddha, as "an exhortation to transcend [a] history of violence".
-Thus offering a philosophical and spiritual critique of mortal conflict.
+Specifically, he interprets Hui Yuan's final gesture, defeating Xu with a touch before transforming into Buddha, as "an exhortation to transcend [a] history of violence", thus offering a philosophical and spiritual critique of mortal conflict.

 In recent decades, A Touch of Zen has received renewed scholarly attention from East Asia.
 David Bordwell has praised its synthesis of opera choreography with cinematic form, stating that "no filmmaker has been more distinctive and exhilarating than King Hu" in adapting stylized movement into film form.
 Furthermore, the film is discussed as a landmark in Taiwan's art‑cinema movement, embodying national identity, classical aesthetics, and political resonance within the Mandarin‑language film industry.